The Church Committee

 1975-01-27The Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities, chaired by Senator Frank Church of Idaho, established by S. Res.
 21 on 27 January 1975.
-Across approximately fifteen months of investigation the Committee produced the substantive public-record reconstruction of US intelligence-service activity in the post-1947 period, documented across an Interim Report on Alleged Assassination Plots (November 1975) and a Final Report in six books (April 1976).
+Across approximately fifteen months of investigation the Committee produced the public-record reconstruction of US intelligence-service activity in the post-1947 period, documented across an Interim Report on Alleged Assassination Plots (November 1975) and a Final Report in six books (April 1976).
 The investigation produced the foundational architecture of contemporary US intelligence oversight: the Senate Select Committee on Intelligence, the House Permanent Select Committee on Intelligence, the Foreign Intelligence Surveillance Act of 1978, and the successive Executive Orders governing US intelligence activities.

-Audio readout of this dossier.
+Audio readout of this entry.

 Background